anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **1 Corinthians 15.35-38, 42-50** concludes the series in 1 Corinthians 15, with extracts from the section on the resurrection body.
 (15.51-58 is the reading for the following week in the RCL.)
 * **Luke 6.27-38** continues the series in Luke (without a gap), and focuses on loving one's enemies.
 (6.39-49 is the reading for the following week in the RCL, which is omitted in Common Worship: see discussion below.
-To fill in the gap, this week's reading could be extended to 6.42 'when opportunity allows'.) **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40, 41** (EV: 1-11, 39, 40) calls us not to fret about evildoers.
+To fill in the gap, this week's reading could be extended to 6.42 'when opportunity allows'.) **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40, 41** (EV: 1-11, 39, 40) [or 37.1-7] calls us not to fret about evildoers.

 ## 2 before Lent